-The Board of Directors (hereinafter referred to as "the Board") hereby submitthe report of the business and operations of the Company along with the Audited FinancialStatements of the Company for the Financial Year (FY) ended March 31 2018.
-The consolidated performance of the Company and its subsidiaries has been referred to whereverrequired.
+The Board of Directors (hereinafter referred to as "the Board") hereby submitthe report of the business and operations of the Company along with the Audited FinancialStatements of the Company for the Financial Year (FY) ended March 31 2019.
+Theconsolidated performance of the Company and its subsidiaries has been referred to whereverrequired.

 Financial Results and Highlights of Performance

 The Company's performance as per Indian Accounting Standards (IND AS) during the FYunder review is summarized as follows:

 Rs in Lakhs

 |Particulars || |

 |FY 18-19* ||FY 17-18# ||FY 18-19* ||FY 17-18 |